HeinrichHartmann/MobileSensing/SDCFrameworkLib/README.txt

 =====================
 1.
-This project was developed and tested with the Eclipse Versions 3.6.2 (Helios) and Version 3.5.1 (Galileo) for the Android Api Level 7 ( Revision 2.1 ).
+This project was developed and tested with the Eclipse Versions 3.6.2 (Helios) and Version 3.5.1 (Galileo) for the Android Api Level 7 ( Revision 2.1 ) and Target Level 8 ( Revision 2.1 ).
-The related Android SDK version is 15.

 2.
 The framework documentation with UML diagrams is created by the "javadoc.xml" ant script